ahamez/protox/README.md

 end
 ```

+## Protobuf binary format

-## Encode
+### Encode

-Here's how to create and encode a new message:
+Here's how to create and encode a new message to binary protobuf:

 ```elixir
 iex> msg = %Fiz.Foo{a: 3, b: %{1 => %Fiz.Baz{}}}